WGillian/learn-programming/resources/LodashCheatSheet.md

 `_.groupBy(collection, function)`

-'_.group' accepts a collection then iterates the function over the elements, then creates a new aggregate object with keys that fit the function and values.
+'_.groupBy' accepts a collection then iterates the function over the elements, then creates a new aggregate object with keys that fit the function and values.

 * `collection` is a collection - an array or object - to be inspected.
 * `function` is iterated over the keys.